Canterbury Student Radio: History

 On 19 August 2016, the station again announced a second licence extension application had been successful, allowing it to broadcast for a further 5 years until 2021.

 On 8 June 2020, CSR FM temporarily stopped broadcasting due to the ongoing COVID-19 pandemic.
 The board transferred the station's licensing from CYSM to Kent Union Trading Ltd and immediately handed back their broadcast license to Ofcom.
 Now a University of Kent focused radio station, CSR FM handed Studio Blue, based on the main Canterbury Christ Church University campus, to their Film Radio and Television studies department.
 On 9 September 2020, broadcast resumed online primarily with a reduced pre-recorded schedule.
 Frequent closures ensued in late 2020 to early 2021 in line with COVID-19 legislation.
 Since lockdown easing, the studio has remained open to members.

 Ongoing COVID-19 uncertainties at the time led to a significant decline in programming and studio training for new presenters.
 Since July 2022, the station has experienced continued technical difficulties, ultimately leading to the discontinuation of its livestream for almost a year from November 2022.
 From February 2023, CSR FM was inactive as an online or FM station, and instead encouraged members to produce podcast output via Spotify while aiming to resolve its livestream issues.
 From October 2023, CSR FM's livestream resumed under a new student committee.
 Its current live output is solely composed of non-stop playlisted chart, hip-hop and dance anthems last updated in September 2022, while live and pre-recorded programming schedule aims to be resumed.

-Presently, the station is inactive.
-In its last iteration, the station also actively and continues to seek new presenters and committee members while aiming to fulfil goals including: the resumption of a schedule of radio programmes, training of new presenters, expansion of committee, and to reacquire an FM licence.
+In 2026, the station has re-started broadcasting live.